conradwt/blabber-using-elixir/README.md

     Note:  We are saving the pid so that we will have a reference to the running process in order to stop it.

-7. Let's change the running application without stopping the running process by modifying babbler.ex as follows in the editor of your choice:
+7. Let's change the running application without stopping the running process by modifying Blabber.ex as follows in the editor of your choice:

     Change: